 7) Analytics Metrics Reporting

-Analytics data can be a good leading indicator when AdWords conversions are unavailable.
+Analytics data can be a good leading indicator when Google Ads conversions are unavailable.
 Comparing session duration and pages-per-visit provides context about a specific traffic source’s intent.

 8) Impressions By Match Type